Bulldogz9495/running_app/mobile_app/readme.md

 # Task List
 Make user email changeable
-Add polyline to mapview so that previous path is marked Activity Page displays previous runs
-Activity Page allows new runs to be created
-Challenge page shows individual challenge performance and team challenge performance Enforce Email format on profile edit
+Add polyline to mapview so that previous path is marked Challenge page shows individual challenge performance and team challenge performance Enforce Email format on profile edit
-Add aa delete run button to run confirmation screen
 # Issue Tracker
-Confimr save of a run
 Move tabs to top of page